JennEYoon/datasciY/career-tasks.md

  * Notes in Word doc, desktop local.
  * Has a friend who is hiring Data Scientist in Chicago.
 Get link from Ken.
  * Get contact info for resource, Leong.
+ * Read profile on Ken from Angel.co.
+Doesn't make any sense.
+Warning alert.

 ### Time Sooner Tasks